pydanny/pydanny-event-notes/PyCodeConf2011/startup.rst

 1. Start off on the Right Foot
 ==============================

-* Have a good amount of money
+* Have a good amount of money in hand to lesson stress